VirtuosoResearch/ScalableMTL/README.md

 - Use `--load_model_dir` to specify a saved checkpoint directory as the base model.

-The rest of parameters would be the same as above.
+The rest of the parameters would be the same as above.
 See `exps_on_text_datasets/scripts/collect_gradients.sh` for a bash script example.

+For image classification tasks, see `./exps_on_image_datasets/scripts/compute_gradients.sh` for a bash script example.

 3. **Solve linear regression on gradients** to estimate the output of model fine-tuned on a subset of tasks.